scipy-lectures/scientific-python-lectures/intro/scipy.rst

 	     Gradient evaluations: 8
     array([-1.30644003])

-This resolution takes 4.11ms on our computer.
+This computation takes 4.11ms on our computer.

 The problem with this approach is that, if the function has local minima (is not convex), the algorithm may find these local minima instead of the global minimum depending on the initial point.
-If we don't know the neighborhood of the global minima to choose the initial point, we need to resort to costlier global optimization.
+If we don't know the neighborhood of the global minimum to choose the initial point, we need to resort to costlier global optimization.

 Global optimization